All Episodes

 And she's not saying anything.

-Well, I'm not about Chicago, I'm from Park Ridge.
+I'm from Park Ridge.

-What is she gonna say about Emmanuel?
+What is she going to say about Emmanuel?

-Yeah, I know Emmanuel, he's totally capable.
+Yeah, I know Emmanuel.

-What's she gonna say about him?
+What's she going to say about him?

-Have you noticed when there is a Republican scandal, the press become the prosecutors.
+Have you noticed when there is a Republican scandal, the press become the prosecutors?

 When there's a Democrat scandal, the press become the defense lawyers.